cimt-ag/data_vault_pipelinedescription/documentation/reference_implementation_installation_and_usage.md

 by using the provided python scripts.
 **Knowledge about adminstration of postgreSQL and using Phython is required.**

-Due to the huge number and the complex dependencies between the various data base objects, it is recommended, to use the automatic deployment.
+Due to the huge number and the complex dependencies between the various database objects, it is recommended to use the automatic deployment.
-It is definitly requiered, when you want to prepare releases of the DVPD, since a full automatic deployment is a mandatory step before releasing.
+It is definitly required, when you want to prepare releases of the DVPD, since a full automatic deployment is a mandatory step before releasing.

-*Note: all directories and files mentioned in the upcoming description are part of the git repositoring and declared from the root of the git repository.
+*Note: all directories and files mentioned in the upcoming description are part of the git repository and declared from the root of the git repository.

 ### prepare the database